bethankreeves/bethankreeves.github.io/_pages/about.md

 I currently hold a BSc in Mathematics, Operational Research and Statistics and a Postgraduate Certificate in Computer Science.
 I am excited to be joining UEL as a Data Science Doctoral candidate this September.

-I will be undertaking th doctorate on a part-time basis with the intetion of directing my research towards geosocial networks online across the UK in comparison with access to, and use of, Child and Adolescent Mental Health Services.
+I will be undertaking the doctorate on a part-time basis with the intention of directing my research towards geosocial networks online in comparison with access to, and use of, Child and Adolescent Mental Health Services in the UK.

 I am passionate about continuous development, representation of women in STEM (especially data!) and mental health/wellbeing.